Eligibility

 ** Compulsory works may be performed on alternate instruments (alto flute, English horn, bass clarinet, contrabassoon, etc)

-*** At least one of these works must be composed for unaccompanied instrument.
+*** At least one woodwind compulsory work must be composed for unaccompanied instrument.

 Preliminary Round (Recording, Blind Round)